-This assessment is the end point to the annual appraisal process, but performance and development priorities will be reviewed and addressed on a regular basis throughout the year as appraisers maintain ongoing professional dialogue with their appraisee(s).
+This assessment is the end point to the annual appraisal process, but performance and development priorities will be reviewed and addressed on a regular basis throughout the year in interim meetings which will take place, usually once a term.
 There should be no surprises concerning the overall assessment of a teacher's performance at the annual review meeting.
 The Governing Body or headteacher must,

-a) assess the teacher's performance of their role and responsibilities during the appraisal period, with reference to

-- the standards applicable to that teacher (which will not be used as a checklist) Teachers will be assumed to be meeting the Teachers' Standards unless concerns have been raised with them and clear documented evidence to the contrary is provided. - the teacher's objectives; - b) assess the teacher's professional development needs and identify any action that should be taken to address them; and - c) where relevant, include a recommendation relating to the teacher's pay.
+- a) assess the teacher's performance of their role and responsibilities during the appraisal period, with reference to - the standards applicable to that teacher (which will not be used as a checklist) Teachers will be assumed to be meeting the Teachers' Standards unless concerns have been raised with them and clear documented evidence to the contrary is provided. - the teacher's objectives; - b) assess the teacher's professional development needs and identify any action that should be taken to address them; and - c) where relevant, include a recommendation relating to the teacher's pay.